 Tip: use the Import feature to transfer your rules to a different device.

-Nowadays most websites work via HTTPS, the web protocol where the last S letter stands for "secure".
-It happened so that advertisers use it as well, this is why HTTPS filtering is crucial for a modern ad blocker.
+Nowadays almost all websites work via HTTPS, the web protocol where the last S letter stands for "secure".
+It happened so that most advertisers use this protocol as well, this is why HTTPS filtering is really crucial for a modern ad blocker.

 To be able to filter HTTPS traffic, AdGuard needs to install a certificate into your device's user storage.
 On older versions of Android OS this was done automatically during the onboarding process or later via AdGuard settings, and it only required a couple of taps.
-Unfortunately, on Android 11 automatic certificate installation is no longer available.
-Now a manual installation is required.
+On Android 11 and later automatic certificate installation is no longer available.
+Now you need to install the certificate manually.

 You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website to receive the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, and turn off browser geolocation sharing that can be used to track your whereabouts.